When Should You Consider Replacing Your Toyota Prius Battery?

 Reduced Fuel Economy

 One of the most obvious signs that your Prius battery needs to be replaced is reduced fuel economy.
-If you’ve noticed a significant drop in your fuel efficiency, it could be because your battery is no longer holding a charge as well as it used to.
-To learn how to maximize your MPG while protecting your hybrid battery, check out this guide.
+If you’ve noticed a significant drop in your fuel efficiency, it could be because your battery is no longer holding a charge as it used to.
+To learn how to maximize your MPG, check out this guide.

 Warning Lights